QS World University Rankings® by Subject Art & Design: NABA is the Best Italian Academy of Fine Arts, in the Top 50 worldwide

 Luca Poncellini

-Design and Applied Arts Department Head
+Design and Applied Arts Department Head and Communication and Graphic Design Area Leader ad interim

-Design and Applied Arts Department Head
+Design and Applied Arts Department Head and Communication and Graphic Design Area Leader ad interim

 Luca Poncellini

 <p>Luca Poncellini is an architect and a designer with a PhD in the History of Architecture and City Planning.
 As a partner in the architecture office Cliostraat until 2009, he has curated projects and has lectured in Italy and in several countries throughout the world.
 His works&nbsp; have been exhibited at the Venice Biennale, at the Van Alen Institute in New York, at ETH in Z&uuml;rich, at MAGA in Gallarate and at Triennale Milano.
 In 2008 he co-curated the retrospective exhibition Laszlo Hudec, in collaboration with the Hungarian Consulate in Shanghai.
 Since 2013 he has been the Course Leader of the MA in Interior Design.
 Between 2015 and 2019 directed the research lab and the project C-Park.
-Since 2019 he has been Design and Applied Arts Department Head.</p>
+Since 2019 he has been Design and Applied Arts Department Head.</p> <p>Since 2026, he has been serving as Interim Communication and Graphic Design Area Leader.</p>

 Nicoletta Morozzi